Brandi Janssen, PHD

 Office: S329 CPHB

 Brandi joined I-CASH as Director in May of 2014.
 She grew up on a beef cattle farm in the Missouri Ozarks and has lived in Iowa for many years.
-She received a BA from Grinnell College, and an MA and PhD in Anthropology from the University of Iowa where her research examined the production and marketing strategies of direct market farmers in eastern Iowa.
-She is a Clinical Assistant Professor in the department of Occupational and Environmental Health at the University of Iowa, and editor of Culture, Agriculture, Food and Environment.
+She earned a BA from Grinnell College, and an MA and PhD in Anthropology from the University of Iowa where her research examined the production and marketing strategies of direct market farmers in eastern Iowa.
+She is a Clinical Assistant Professor in the department of Occupational and Environmental Health at the University of Iowa, editor of Culture, Agriculture, Food and Environment, and author of Making Local Food Work: The Challenges and Opportunities of Today's Small Farmers.

-Brandi currently serves on the boards of directors of Local Foods Connection and the Iowa Rural Health Association; she is also a member of the Johnson County Chamber of Commerce Agriculture and BioScience Committee and the Rural Health and Primary Care Committee.
+Brandi currently serves on the board of directors the Iowa Rural Health Association; she is also a member of the Johnson County Chamber of Commerce Agriculture and BioScience Committee and the Rural Health and Primary Care Committee.
 She is a past President of Field to Family, a Johnson County non-profit dedicated to developing new markets for local farmers, and former Iowa City Community School District’s Farm to School Coordinator.

 Ralph Altmaier, MS